 In all aspects of dog training, you need a system that you stick too consistently.
 Dogs respond to routines and this will increase your chances of success.
 You may have already taken obedience courses with your puppy, and if you have not done so why not give it a try now?
 It is never too late to teach old dogs new tricks and there are good courses that teach you how to handle your dog.

 Ears Stroking and Telling Your Dog “No”

 Many dogs stop barking if the owner suddenly grabs or strokes their ears.
-Such a maneuver is likely to confuse the dog, and you will have a few seconds to turn your attention to something else, for example, your favorite toy.
-You also need to tell then “No” so they won’t bark in the future.
+Such a maneuver is likely to confuse the dog, and you will have a few seconds to turn their attention to something else, for example, their favorite toy.
+You also need to tell them “No” so they won’t bark in the future.